rakslice/spotify_playlist_apple_music/README.md

 2. Launch iTunes

 3. You'll need to get iTunes in the correct starting state by searching for a track in the Apple Music search and adding it to your target playlist.
 You can remove it again right away; this is just to get the "Add to Last Playlist, ~" context menu item to appear and to get the search in Apple Music mode.

+4. If you've used the script previously on a different playlist, remove the `junkfile*` cache files that have the old track listing pages.

 4. Run it: